NYPL/ami-preservation/pami_scripts/README.md

 * The .csv will include a top row of JSON schema terms, which will allow for  proper matching upon FileMaker import.

-For instructions on imporitng into Filemaker, see [NYPL AMI Lab wiki](NYPL-AMI-Lab.md).
+For instructions on importing into Filemaker, see [NYPL AMI Lab wiki](NYPL-AMI-Lab.md).